USS Tabberer: 1945-1946

 On 21 December, the destroyer escort reentered Ulithi lagoon before heading back to Hawaii.
 She stopped at Eniwetok early in January 1945 and reached Oahu soon thereafter.
 Following a short availability, she stood out of Pearl Harbor on 29 January.
 She steamed via Eniwetok and Saipan to screen Task Force TF 58 during the air strikes in support of the U.S. Marines who stormed ashore at Iwo Jima on 19 February.
 Tabberer remained in the Volcano Islands through the first week of March, screening the carriers from enemy submarines and aircraft.
 Though the task force was subjected to several air attacks and carriers suffered kamikaze and bomb hits, Tabberer sustained no damage.
 On 7 March, she headed for the Philippines and entered San Pedro Bay Leyte, on 12 March.

 From late March to early May, the destroyer escort cruised with various task groups of TF 38 during the invasion of Okinawa.
 Once again, she protected the American carriers from Japanese submarines and aircraft while their planes struck enemy positions.
 Although she operated continuously for 52 days and sighted many unidentified planes, the ship never came under attack.
 Frequently, she rejoined the Anzio hunter/killer group for night antisubmarine sweeps.

 Tabberer put into Apra Harbor, Guam, on 11 May to replenish and make repairs.
 On 23 May, she departed again and rejoined Anzio for further antisubmarine operations on the sea lanes between Okinawa and the Marianas.
 On 31 May, Anzio planes scored a kill, and Tabberer assisted USS Oliver Mitchell in recovering evidence of their success.
 Following a visit, lasting just over a fortnight, to San Pedro Bay, Leyte, she resumed antisubmarine sweeps with the Anzio task group.
 For the remainder of the war, she hunted Japanese submarines and protected the logistics group during the 3d Fleet's final air assault on the Japanese home islands.
 During the final month of the war, she destroyed mines and rescued four downed Anzio air crewmen.

 After the cessation of hostilities on 15 August 1945, Tabberer remained in the Far East to support the occupation forces.
 She escorted ships between Okinawa; Jinsen, Korea, and Tientsin and Taku, China.
 She also destroyed mines in the Yellow Sea.
-On 22 December, the little warship departed Tsingtao, China, to return to the United States.
+On 22 December, the little warship departed Qingdao, China, to return to the United States.
 Along the way, she made stops at Okinawa, Eniwetok, and Pearl Harbor before entering San Francisco, California, on 15 January 1946.
 In April, she shifted to San Diego, California, where she was placed out of commission, in reserve, on 24 April 1946.